 2.)
 Payment: A 20% *non-refundable deposit is required at the point of reservation.
 The balance of all moneys in respect of the booking must be paid at least 60 days prior to departure date.
 The amount due will be specified on the invoice.
 If full payment is not received by the final payment date, your reservation is considered cancelled, the deposit will be forfeited and any cancellation fees will be charged.
 If the booking is made within 60 days of departure, full payment is required with the reservation.

-* Trips that include gorilla permits require a 30% deposit due to payment for permits due to National Park at time of reservation.
+* Trips that include gorilla permits require a 20% deposit plus the full cost for the primate permits due to payment requirement by National Parks at time of reservation.

 3.)
-Deposits are accepted by check, money wire or credit card.
-Balance payments are accepted by check or money wire, no credit card payment.
+Deposits are accepted by money wire or credit card.
+Balance payments are accepted by money wire, no credit card payment.

 4.)
 Group Booking Reservations, Payment and Cancellation Procedures are advised in the Group Booking Offers and are not part of standard Adventure To Africa procedures.